Compressed Empirical Measures (in finite dimensions): Introduction

-When trying to control the diameter of $C$ the first thing one notices is that we seem to know relatively little about $C$.
+When trying to control the width of $C$ the first thing one notices is that we seem to know relatively little about $C$.
 Even the RKHS $\cH$ itself is usually only accessed through $k$ and we do not have easy access to a basis of $\cH$.
-So it might come as a surprise that there is a relatively simple way to access the diameter of $C$.
-The key to bounding the diameter is that
+So it might come as a surprise that there is a relatively simple way to access the width of $C$.
+The key to bounding the width is that

 where $h\in \cH, \|h\|=1$, and $\bm 1$ is the constant function that is equal to $1$ everywhere.
 This relationship holds because